cyb3rxp/awesome-soc/ml_genai.md

-# Machine learning, Gen AI, and Agentic AI opportunities for a SOC and CSIRT
+# Artificial intelligence: machine learning, LLM, and Agentic AI opportunities for SOC and/or CSIRT
 [WIP]

 This page deals with what Generative AI, AI agents, and machine learning can effectively bring to a SOC (**plus their known downsides**) and/or CSIRT.
 No marketing speech here, only cybersec watch and field feedback based intel.